RichardBradley/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

 ---
 layout: default
-title: ATP Tutorial | Liquibase Docs
+title: Oracle ATP Tutorial | Liquibase Docs
 subnav: subnav_tutorials.md
 ---

 # **Creating New Liquibase Projects Oracle Autonomous Transaction Processing Database (ATP)**
-The purpose of this document is to guide you through the process of creating a new Liquibase project with **ATP**.
-In this tutorial, you will generate an example project and follow the instructions to apply and learn concepts associated with creating new Liquibase Projects with ATP.
+The purpose of this document is to guide you through the process of creating a new Liquibase project with Oracle **ATP**.
+In this tutorial, you will generate an example project and follow the instructions to apply and learn concepts associated with creating new Liquibase Projects with Oracle ATP.
-### Prerequisites
+## Prerequisites
 * If you have not installed the latest version of Liquibase, navigate to [https://download.liquibase.org/download](https://download.liquibase.org/download) to install the software application.
-* Ensure the liquibase.bat file’s path is set to a location in the PATH System variable.
+* Ensure the `liquibase.bat` file’s path is set to a location in the `PATH` System variable.
 * This example assumes that you have created an Oracle Free tier ATP Database via the Oracle Cloud web console and that you have created an Access Control List during provision with your IP address.
 For more information about Provision Oracle Autonomous Database Processing via the Oracle Cloud web console, please see Oracle ATP related links at the bottom of this page.
-* Navigate to [https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) and download the ojdbc driver jar file for Oracle database.
+* Navigate to [https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) and download the `ojdbc` driver jar file for Oracle database.
-* Download Wallet
+* Download Wallet.
-  1. Login to your Oracle Cloud account -> Select Autonomous Transaction Processing -> click on your autonomous database link -> Select DB Connection and select “Download Wallet”.
+  1. Login to your Oracle Cloud account > Select **Autonomous Transaction Processing** > click on **autonomous database link** > **DB Connection** > **Download Wallet**.
-  2. Enter a password for the Wallet and download the .zip file.
+  2. Enter a password for the Wallet and download the `.zip` file.
   3. Record the Wallet password somewhere safe.
-For this example let’s call this password “my_wallet_password”.
+For this example let’s call this password `my_wallet_password`.
   4. Unzip the Wallet and have it somewhere safe in your file system.
-  5. Navigate to the wallet folder and edit the ojdbc.properties file with the following:
+  5. Navigate to the wallet folder and edit the `ojdbc.properties` file with the following:
-    * Comment out the **oracle.net.wallet_location** line
+    * Comment out the **oracle.net.wallet_location** line.
-    * Set **javax.net.ssl.trustStorePassword** to the wallet password in step 3
+    * Set **javax.net.ssl.trustStorePassword** to the wallet password in step 3.
-    * Set **javax.net.ssl.keyStorePassword** to the wallet password in step 3
+    * Set **javax.net.ssl.keyStorePassword** to the wallet password in step 3.

       For example:
       {% highlight text %}